Think CHINs

 Here are a few localish cranial osteopaths that have been recommended to me but I do not know any personally.

-https://appletreeosteopaths.co.uk/who-we-can-help/#babies (Felicity and Charlie have been recommended)
+https://appletreeosteopaths.co.uk/who-we-can-help/#babies (Felicity and Charlie in Berkhamstead)

-https://www.perfectbalanceclinic.com/our-team/sara-randall-osteopath/ (Sara Randall here)
+https://www.perfectbalanceclinic.com/our-team/sara-randall-osteopath/ (Sara Randall in Hatfield Saturday Clinic)

 This link has a helpful discussion which might help you to work out what type of pump is right for you.